vonboth/cmsqlite/README.md

 What ever is possible with CI is possible with CMSQLite.

-Feel free to Fork and send me your suggestions / pull requests.
+Feel free to fork it and send me your suggestions / pull requests.

+## Environment .evn files
+Use your own .env file to customize your local settings.
+Do not check in your .env file!

+You can use the env-file as a blue print for your own .env-file.

+## Database
+- While developing use the cmsqlite_dev.db database
+- If you want to build the final release use the file "build.sh" which will create a CMSQLite-Build
+  - Check if your newly created files and folders are in the list of files to be copied